zaber04/ip-address-manager/README.md

 In some cases, removal of codes in Lumen has adverse effect and doesn't even allow basic functionalities such as requestFactory() and forces the developers to copy-paste the code from laravel framework code.
 Lumen also has much weaker and outdated documentation

+## Comments / Doxygen

+Lumen doesn't have much option for auto generate docblocks and comments.
+Hence most of the comments and docblocks are genrated manually and with a little help from a doxygen extension in IDE.

 ## Monorepo and Database

 Our microservices are in monorepo setup allowing easier resource sharing.
 I am using same database setup for all the miroservices requiring them to use less requests and local fetching.